Why did the FORDS buy the property at Haven Hill and build the Estate and develop the grounds?

 On your history section, under one of the Ford’s family pictures, it states that they lived in Goose Pointe….it should read Grosse Poine.

-Technically the Fords bought the property in Groose Pointe Shores from Edsel’s father Henry.
+Sorry about the mis-spelling.
+Unfortunately the spell checker thinks Goose is a legitimate word too. 🙂 Technically the Fords bought the property in Groose Pointe Shores from Edsel’s father Henry.
 They realized that Haven Hill would not work as a place to do business and formal entertain.
 Have Hill remained their real family home though, and is where they mostly raised their children.

 Haven Hill was a wonderful retreat for the family but it was not their “real” home nor was it where they mostly raised their children.
 All of the children attended elementary school in Grosse Pointe and their home at Gaukler Point was, and was always intended to be, their permanent home.
 For recreation, the family did weekend at Haven Hill quite regularly until 1943 when Mr. Ford passed away.
 Mrs. Ford never returned to Haven Hill after his death.
 Also, from early July until September, the family vacationed in Maine at their summer home and the horses from Haven Hill were sent by train to Seal Harbor.
 It is misrepresenting Haven Hill and a bit of revisionist history to say it was more than it was.